suzukiplan/vgsx/README.md

 Remarks:

 - You cannot write to multiple sequential files simultaneously.
-- It is possible to read and write sequential files simultaneously.
+- It is possible to read and write to sequential files simultaneously.
+However, it is not possible to read and write to the same index file simultaneously.
 - Writes are processed in memory, so there is no overhead from disk I/O.
 - If another sequential file is open for writing, the previous one will **not** be committed automatically, resulting in data loss.
 - Sequential files that were not committed will be lost without being saved.